 Integrated pest management (IPM) systems provide a good illustration of substitution phase activities.
-IPM recognizes fields of crops as ecosystems within which many natural forces affecting pests and weeds, interact.
+IPM recognizes fields of crops as ecosystems within which many natural forces affecting pests and weeds interact.
 It draws on biological controls, such as natural predators, cultural practices including altered cropping patterns, genetic manipulations such as the development of pest resistant strains, and the limited use of chemicals to stabilize productivity while reducing environmental and health hazards.
 The underlying goal of IPM is not to completely eradicate pests, but to keep them below a level at which damaging economic losses occur.
-Chemical pesticides are used selectively, and only when necessary.88
+Chemical pesticides are used selectively, and only when necessary.75

 In the third and final phase, redesign, the farm is made more ecologically and economically diverse, self-reliant in resources, and self-regulating.
-This stage involves the adoption of design and management procedures which work with natural processes to conserve all resources, minimizing waste and environmental impact while maintaining and improving farm profitability.
+This stage involves the adoption of design and management procedures which work with natural processes to conserve all resources, and minimize waste and environmental impact, while maintaining and improving farm profitability.
 Particular emphasis is given to working with natural soil processes.
-Sustainable agricultural systems seek to make optimal use of soil nutrient and water cycles and naturally occurring energy flows and organisms, for food production.
-89
+Sustainable agricultural systems seek to make optimal use of soil nutrient and water cycles, and naturally occurring energy flows and organisms, for food production.76

-In practice, such systems, which have been variously described as "organic," biodynamic, "91" natural, "92" or "ecological, "93" have sought to avoid the use of such external inputs as synthetic fertilizers, pesticides, growth regulators, and livestock feed additives.
+In practice, such systems, which have been variously described as "organic,"77 "biodynamic,"78 "natural,"79 or "ecological,"80 have sought to avoid the use of such external inputs as synthetic fertilizers, pesticides, growth regulators, and livestock feed additives.
 Rather, agricultural systems of this type rely on crop rotations, crop residues, animal manures, legumes, green manures, off-farm organic wastes, mechanical cultivation, and mineral bearing rocks to optimize soil biological activity, and to maintain soil fertility and productivity.
-Natural, biological and cultural controls are employed to manage insects, weeds and diseases.
-94
+Natural, biological and cultural controls are employed to manage insects, weeds and diseases.81

-Such techniques reduce the fossil fuel energy, machinery, chemical and other manmade inputs into agriculture, and stress the need to maintain the natural capital base, particularly the soil.
-The environmental costs associated with such practices are also much lower than with conventional agriculture.
+Such techniques reduce the fossil energy, machinery, chemical and other manmade inputs into agriculture, stress the need to maintain the natural capital base, particularly the soil.
+The environmental costs associated with such practices are also much lower than is the case with conventional agriculture.
 Indeed, organic practices often result in higher levels of biological diversity in agricultural areas as a result of the use of shelterbelts and hedgerows to protect fields from wind and water erosion.
 These structures provide habitat for both insects that are native pollinators, and for birds which help control pests.
 The essential idea underlying these models of agriculture is "to replace brute force in agriculture with ecological intelligence."

 The adoption of organic approaches also appears to improve the financial situation of the farm in question.
 The reduced reliance on external inputs greatly reduces the farm's capital and cash flow requirements.
 In the result, while cash flow may be reduced, the net financial position of the farm is usually greatly improved.
 Capital requirements, and the associated need to enter into large debt financing arrangements, are replaced by knowledge and labour.
-While conventional farms typically spend 33% of their cash flow on external inputs, organic farms usually spend less than 10%.
-97
+While conventional farms typically spend 33% of their cash flow on external inputs, and organic farms usually spend less than 10%.

-The organic/ecological model of agriculture provides a powerful illustration of the principle of environmental sustainability in action.
-This is especially evident in the organic approach's stress on the maintenance of quality and long-term productive capacity of the natural capital base of soil, over the use of energy intensive external inputs.
-The reduction of environmental costs, integration with existing natural systems and importance of genetic and productive diversity also is emphasized.
+On the whole, the organic/ecological model of agriculture provides a powerful illustration of the principle of sustainable development in action.
+This is especially evident in the organic approach's stress on the maintenance of quality and long-term productive capacity of the natural capital base of soil over the use of energy intensive external inputs, greatly reduced environmental costs, stress on integration with existing natural systems and focus on the importance of genetic and productive diversity.
 The reduced dependence on external inputs associated with organic agriculture also places farmers in a more economically sustainable position than is the case with capital-intensive industrial agriculture.